RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 ### On Windows <11
 ssh -i .\file.pem <hostname@Public_IPoftheInstance>
 If any permission error then change the permission of the file on properties.

+### EC2 Instance Connect:
+There is no SSH key option because when we connect to it It's going to upload a temporary SSH key and establish a connection this way.